mousepawmedia/devdocs/source/guides/contrib.rst

 ..  sidebar:: The Ten Commandments of Git

-    #I-X: NEVER WORK ON MASTER!
+    #I-X: NEVER WORK ON THE MASTER OR STABLE BRANCH!

 Before you make any changes, you should create a new branch on your local copy of the repository.
 You should **never** work on ``master``.
 To create